-- A. The superintendent shall be responsible for keeping the school board informed of progress on the part of staff and others involved in the textbook and other instructional materials review and selection process. - B. The superintendent shall present a recommendation to the school board on the selection of textbooks and other instructional materials after completion of the review process as outlined in this policy.
+- A. The superintendent/designee shall be responsible for keeping the school board informed of progress on the part of staff and others involved in the textbook and other instructional materials review and selection process. - B. The superintendent/designee shall present a recommendation to the school board on the selection of textbooks and other instructional materials after completion of the review process as outlined in this policy.

-V. RECONSIDERATION OF TEXTBOOKS OR OTHER INSTRUCTIONAL MATERIALS
+V. RECONSIDERATION OF TEXTBOOKS, OTHER INSTRUCTIONAL MATERIALS, AND OTHER NON-CURRICULUM MATERIALS

 - A. The school board recognizes differences of opinion on the part of some members of the school district community relating to certain areas of the instruction program.
-Interested persons may request an opportunity to review materials and submit a request for reconsideration of the use of certain textbooks or instructional materials. - B. The superintendent shall be responsible for the development of guidelines and procedures to identify the steps to be followed to seek reconsideration of textbooks or other instructional materials. - C. The superintendent shall present a procedure to the school board for review and approval regarding reconsideration of textbooks or other instructional materials.
-When approved by the school board, such procedure shall be an addendum to this policy.
+Interested persons may request an opportunity to review materials and submit a request for reconsideration of the use of certain textbooks or instructional materials. - B. The superintendent/designee shall be responsible for the development of guidelines and procedures to identify the steps to be followed to seek reconsideration of textbooks or other instructional materials. - C. The superintendent/designee shall present a procedure to the school board for review and approval regarding reconsideration of textbooks or other instructional materials.
+When approved by the school board, such a procedure shall be an addendum to this policy. - D. Instructional or classroom materials that are not curriculum specific or directly related to academic materials that may be considered controversial in nature including, but not limited to materials pertaining to religious issues, political issues or other controversial topics, will be reviewed based on the guidance provided in Appendix G of this document.

 Legal References: Minn.
 Stat. § 120A.22, Subd.
 9 (Compulsory Instruction - Knowledge and Skills) Minn.
 Stat. § 120B.235 (American Heritage Education) Minn.
 Stat. § 123B.02, Subd.
 2 (General Powers of Independent School Districts) Minn.
 Stat. § 123B.09, Subd.
-8 (School Board Responsibilities) Minn.
+8 (School Board Responsibilities)

+Minn.
 Stat. § 124D.59-124D.61 (Education for English Learners Act) Minn.
 Stat. § 127A.10 (State Officials and School Board Members to be Disinterested; Penalty) Hazelwood Sch.
 Dist. v.
 Kuhlmeier, 484 U.S. 260 (1988) Pratt v.
 Independent Sch.
 Dist.
 No. 831, 670 F.2d 771 (8th Cir.
 1982)